JONSASSE/432-2018/slides/class09/README.md

 ### Key Materials

 - [The slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class09) are posted above (including some of the material originally scheduled for Class 08.)
-I expect that we'll get through a bit more than half of these slides, and that the rest will be covered in Class 10.
+    + I expect that we'll get through a bit more than half of these slides, and that the rest will be covered in Class 10, plus/minus another logistic regression example.
+    + Next week, we will cover the `ols` approach to linear regression, ridge regression and the lasso.
 - The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class09) will be posted as soon as they are available.

 In today's class, we'll continue our discussion of logistic regression.